-Since burial insurance is a whole life plan, there is no maximum coverage length — you will be covered for as long as you pay your premiums.
-Additionally, premiums are locked in, meaning they will not fluctuate.
+Since burial insurance is a whole life plan, there is no maximum coverage length — you will be covered for as long as you pay for it.
+Rates are locked in, meaning they will not fluctuate.

-Choosing the right death benefit for your burial insurance is crucial for getting the best policy possible and not overpaying in premiums.
+Choosing the right death benefit for your burial insurance is important for getting the best policy possible and not overpaying.
 When first deciding on a burial insurance plan, you should try to estimate current prices for everything that will be needed for the funeral.
 After you have gotten a few quotes, you should then consider other expenses that may exist after your passing.
 For example, outstanding credit card debt or loans.
 These typical debts will, unfortunately, be passed onto your next of kin and are often forgotten during the planning process.

-Once these costs have been approximated, you should match the expenses to a face value that fits your needs.
+Once these costs have been determined, you should match the expenses to an amount that fits your needs.
 You will find that most senior burial insurance plans offer between $2,000 and $50,000 in coverage.
 With the average cost of a funeral being around $9,000, you will have added flexibility if you want your life insurance to cover other final expenses.

 Do I need a funeral plan if I already have life insurance?

-Whether or not you need funeral insurance will depend on who you want the death benefit to go to and whether or not you have sufficient coverage.
+Whether or not you need funeral insurance will depend on who you want the death benefit to go to and whether or not you have enough coverage.
 For example, say you have a term life insurance policy with $200,000 in coverage.
 You bought this policy with the intention of providing financial relief for your children’s college tuition in case you were to pass away.
-In this case, it would be smart to consider purchasing an additional burial insurance policy in which the death benefit could exclusively be used for your end-of-life expenses and your dependents could use the other plan for their education.
+In this case, it would be smart to consider buying an extra burial insurance policy in which the death benefit could be used for your end-of-life expenses and your dependents could use the other plan for their education.

 Can I get a burial insurance policy with no waiting period?

 It is possible to get a burial insurance plan with no waiting period.
-However, you may need to undergo a medical exam or fill out a health questionnaire before you are issued your coverage.
+However, you may need to have a medical exam or fill out a health questionnaire before you are issued your coverage.
 All guaranteed issue whole life policies strictly require a 24- to 36-month waiting period.
 During this time, if you passed away, the death benefit would not be paid out and your beneficiary would be refunded the premiums.
-Life insurance companies set this rule to prevent sick individuals from purchasing a life insurance plan right before they pass away, thus reducing its risk exposure.
+Life insurance companies set this rule to prevent sick people from getting a life insurance plan right before they pass away, thus reducing its risk exposure.